LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 {: .notice}
 **Please note:** Email Connect provides brands with the ability to immediately support a single email address in LiveEngage.
 More features coming soon.

+{: .important}
+To setup Email Connect, your account must have Messaging and [Liveperson Functions](https://knowledge.liveperson.com/developer-tools-liveperson-functions.html) enabled.

 ### Step 1: Connect your email in LiveEngage

 Login to LiveEngage and click LiveEngage Applications menu at the bottom left of your screen.